Fenny Stratford: History

-The town name is an Old English language word that means 'marshy ford on a Roman road'.
-The Roman road in this case is the Watling Street.
+The town name is an Old English language word that means 'marshy ford on a Roman road', referring to Watling Street.
 There are traces of the Romano-British settlement Magiovinium (or Magiovintum) at Dropshot Farm, on the edge of the present day occupation.

-(Possibly the oldest known gold coin in Britain was found here in 1849, a gold stater of the mid-second century BCE.
-Although known as the "Bletchley" hoards, two coin hoards were also found at or near the site of Magiovinium, consisting of silver denarii, in 1967 and 1987.)
+Possibly the oldest known gold coin in Britain was found here in 1849, a gold stater of the mid-second century BCE.
+Although known as the "Bletchley" hoards, two coin hoards were also found at or near the site of Magiovinium, consisting of silver denarii, in 1967 and 1987.

 The town was recorded in manorial rolls in 1252 as Fenni Stratford.
-King James I awarded a market charter in 1608, making it formally a town.
+King James I awarded a market charter in 1608, formally making it a town.

-Being an ancient market town, Fenny Stratford was the location of a weekly market for many years until 1665 when the town was badly hit by the bubonic plague.
+Being an ancient market town, Fenny Stratford was the location of a weekly market for many years until 1665, when the town was badly hit by the bubonic plague.
 As a result, the main London-Chester route that ran through the town on Watling Street was diverted away from it, and the market ceased to exist.
-The market was never reinstated: the town was very much in ruins by the early eighteenth century, and had by this time been joined with both Bletchley and Simpson, being commonly considered a hamlet of the former.
+The market was never reinstated; the town was in ruins by the early eighteenth century, and had been joined with both Bletchley and Simpson, often being considered a hamlet of the former.

+Fenny Stratford was formerly a chapelry.
+In 1866, Fenny Stratford became a separate civil parish.
+On 1 April 1934, the parish was abolished and merged with Bletchley.
+In 1931, the parish had a population of 4,602.

+Local government

+From 1882 to 1891, Fenny Stratford was a civil parish in its own right.
+In 1895, it formed an urban district with Simpson, which expanded in 1898 to include Bletchley.
+In 1974, it became part of the (then) District of Milton Keynes under Buckinghamshire County Council.

 Parish church

 On St Martin's Day 1724, the first stone was laid of the new parish church of Fenny Stratford, marking a fresh start in the town's history.
-Browne Willis, a historian of the day, had raised the funds for its construction.
-The Church was built on the site of the old chantry chapel of St. Margaret and St. Catherine at Fenny Stratford.
-He erected the church as a memorial to his grandfather Thomas Willis, a famous physician, who lived in St. Martin's Lane in the parish of St. Martin-in-the-Fields in London, and who died on St. Martin's day, 11 November 1675.
+Browne Willis raised the funds for its construction.
+The church was built on the site of the old chantry chapel of St. Margaret and St. Catherine at Fenny Stratford.

+Browne erected the church as a memorial to his grandfather Thomas Willis, a famous physician, who lived in St. Martin's Lane in the parish of St. Martin-in-the-Fields in London, and died on St. Martin's day, 11 November 1675.
 To perpetuate his own memory, Browne Willis arranged for a sermon to be preached at St. Martin's Church on each St. Martin's Day, for which a fee was payable.
-During his lifetime, he also celebrated the occasion with a dinner attended by local clergy and gentry, an event which has continued to the present day.
+During his lifetime, he also celebrated the occasion with a dinner attended by local clergy and gentry, an event which continues to the present day.